mmagnus/rna-tools-webserver-engine/README.md

 ![](docs/demo.png)

+# Components

+Usually the server has 2 components, the web server itself and then main tool the server was build for, e.g., for NPDock this is `npdock_web` and npdock app with some extra program for Monte Carlo refinement, `npdock_mc`:

+Server:
+- npdock server `npdock_web`

+The main program:
+- npdock (run_gramm) `npdock`
+- Refinement of RNA/DNA-protein complexes, `npdock_mc`

 # The details

 There is also a Django admin panel where you can view and control all the jobs.
 You can access this panel under `http://<ip/url>:8000/admin/login/?next=/admin/`, e.g., `http://rpdock-vm:8000/admin/login/?next=/admin/` (this panel can be accessed only within a local network or using VPN, this protects this panel from access outside the secure network).